-Daimler Truck plans $375M investment to bring production of medium-duty engines to Detroit
+Daimler to bring medium engine production to Detroit

 Redford Township — Daimler Trucks plans to invest $375 million to bring production of medium-duty engines to its manufacturing facility in the Detroit area.